SoftUni-Internal/interactive-content/EN/06-Applications-Routing/04-Summary.md

 ## In this lesson you learned:

-- **Multi Page Application** reloads the entire page when the user interacts with the app.
+- **Multi Page Application** reloads the entire page when the user interacts with the app

--  **Single Page Application** dynamically updates the page content without refreshing the application.
+-  **Single Page Application** dynamically updates the page content without refreshing the application

 -  Types of **Routing**